 The Nutrition Innovation Labs have supported Ugandan and Nepalese several training workshops and short term training courses.

-Scholarships & Support
+Scholarships and Support

 Among other programs, the Nutrition Innovation Lab is working in collaboration with Makerere University to design and implement a modulated short course in Public Health Nutrition Practices and Programming aimed at filling in curricular gaps in the current set of educational offerings across Uganda.
 Through short courses students will be equipped to tackle nutritional issues in a multi-faceted and systematic way.
 These courses are being offered online with a customized version of Tufts University’s online learning system (TUSK), which is an open source platform for learning and content management.